KeibingYang/keibingyang.github.io/contents/home.md

 Undergraduate Student Artificial Intelligent, Tianjin University's School of Future Technology, 2022—2026 (expected)

 #### Research Interests
-Multimodal large-scale models, especially multimodal perception, understanding, reasoning and generation and apply it to verticals such as medical multimodal large models
+Multimodal large models, especially multimodal perception, understanding, reasoning and generation and apply it to verticals such as medical multimodal large models